Employee shoots, kills 8 at California rail yard, police say - News Break

 San Jose, the 10th-largest city in the U.S. with more than a million people, is about 50 miles (80 kilometers) south of San Francisco in the heart of Silicon Valley.

 Wednesday's attack was Santa Clara County's second shooting in less than two years.
-A gunman killed three people and then himself at a popular garlic festival in Gilroy in July 2019.
+A gunman killed three people before killing himself at a popular garlic festival in Gilroy in July 2019.

-The Gilroy attack was on Mayor Liccardo's mind Wednesday as text messages flooded in, reporting the shooting and fire.
+Two of the victims in the Gilroy shooting — a 6-year-old boy and a 13-year-old girl — had lived in San Jose.
+Their deaths were on Mayor Liccardo's mind Wednesday as text messages flooded in, reporting the active shooter and the fire.

 “Not again," he thought as he jumped in his car and raced to City Hall.
 Transit authority workers told him they knew Cassidy.